KsNewSpace/Ks_MaskKSC/README.md

 - [SigmaDimensions](https://github.com/Sigma88/Sigma-Dimensions) using my 2.7x settings.cfg
 - [Sigma Replacements](https://github.com/Sigma88/Sigma-Replacements)

 Copy the content of the optional GameData folder into your GameData folder.
+Make backups of the settings files this will overwrite if you want to keep them.
+(Working on a better way than this)

 ## Known Issues